Iterative Exploration-Driven Sparse SDP Clustering via Thompson Sampling: Details for Numerical Study

 \subsection{Sparsity-aware clustering methods used for benchmarking}

-This section provides details of the baseline sparsity-aware methods that were compared to our algorithms in Section \ref{section:simulation}.
+This section describes the baseline sparsity-aware methods used for comparison with our algorithms in the numerical studies presented in Section~\ref{section:simulation}.

-\paragraph{IF-PCA.} Influential Feature PCA (IF-PCA; \citealt{jinInfluentialFeaturesPca2016}) is a two step method.
-In the variable selection step, features with the highest Kolmogorov-Smirnov (KS) scores are selected, with the selection threshold determined in a data-driven manner using the Higher Criticism principle~\citep{donoho_higher_2004}.
+\textbf{IFPCA}~ Influential Feature PCA (IFPCA; \citealp{jinInfluentialFeaturesPca2016}) is a two step method.
+In the feature selection step, features with the highest Kolmogorov-Smirnov (KS) scores are selected, with the selection threshold determined in a data-driven manner using the Higher Criticism principle~\citep{donoho_higher_2004}.
 In the clustering step, spectral clustering is applied: the top \( K - 1 \) left singular vectors are extracted from the normalized data matrix after feature selection and used as inputs to the classical \( K \)-means algorithm to estimate cluster labels.
 For simulations, we use the authors' \href{https://www.stat.cmu.edu/~jiashun/Research/software/HCClustering/}{MATLAB implementation}.